lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-creating-oracle-webLogic-server-12c-cluster.md

 11. Click **Deployments**, select **shoppingcart**, click **Start**, and then click **Service All Requests**.
 When prompted to confirm, click **Yes**.

 12. To see the shopping cart application running on the Internet, open a browser to the URL in the form of `http://<<unique_domain_name>>/shoppingcart`.
-(You can determine the value for `<<unique_domain_name>>` within the [Azure Portal](https://manage.windowsazure.cn) by clicking Virtual Machines and then selecting the Virtual Machine that you are using to run Oracle WebLogic Server).
+(You can determine the value for `<<unique_domain_name>>` within the [Azure Management Portal](https://manage.windowsazure.cn) by clicking Virtual Machines and then selecting the Virtual Machine that you are using to run Oracle WebLogic Server).

 ## Next Steps